arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl keys copy-targets /absolute/path/to/root.keys.tgz /path/to/target.only.key.tgz
 ```

-Now we can move on to creating our Wave.
+Now we can move on creating our Wave.

 ### Creating a Dummy Wave for Production Targets